kitematic/kitematic.github.io/app/docs/build-your-own-image.md

 CMD ["/bin/bash", "/start.sh"]
 {% endhighlight %}

-Note that Kite did not use the Dockerfile `ADD` instruction to put HTML code and Nginx configuration into the image, but used `VOLUME` instead.
+Note that Kitematic did not use the Dockerfile `ADD` instruction to put HTML code and Nginx configuration into the image, but used `VOLUME` instead.
 We believe that using volumes extensively is a good practice.
 They are great for quick code changes, persistent data, configuration files and logs.

 But what about putting in default or template code now?
 Because mounted volumes will be empty.
-Don't worry, Kite can take care of that.
-Here's what a Docker image folder looks like with Kite.
+Don't worry, Kitematic can take care of that.
+Here's what a Docker image folder looks like.

 ```
 html/
 ├── Dockerfile          # Dockerfile for building the image
-├── kite.json           # Meta data for the image
+├── image.json          # Meta data for the image
 ├── logo.png            # Logo of the image
 ├── start.sh            # Script on how to start the app
 └── volumes/            # What to put in the volumes